 Things to Do & Must-See Attractions in The Cayes

-Coral Gardens is part of the Hol Chan Marine reserve and is set as a separate zone for its unusual and colorful coral formations, easily explored at relatively shallow depths of up to 13 feet.
-Schools of fish can be seen here, adding to the overall beauty and uniqueness of the coral.
-Coral Gardens is easily combined on a day snorkel trip to Hol Chan.
+Coral Gardens is part of the Caye Caulker Marine Reserve and is packed with unusual and colorful coral formations that can easily be explored thanks to the shallow depths of up to 13 feet (4 meters).
+Schools of fish such as angel fish, tree worms, and parrotfish can be seen here, adding to the overall beauty and uniqueness of the coral.

 More Things to Do in The Cayes